mattcone/markdown-guide/api/v1/index.md

 Here's a list of all the changes we've made to the Markdown Guide API.

 ```
+2018-07-12
+- Updated links description to include information about adding titles

 2017-11-10
 - Added cheat sheet endpoint